sporto/save-up/docs/deployment.md

 just api/build-release
 ```

-This will generate a binary inside XXX
+This will generate a binary inside api/release

-The push to Heroku using
+Then push to Heroku using

 ```
 just deploy